 And He also didn't say, "I see that you are powerless over your desire to drink wine."

 And Buddha said, "Follow the Eight-fold Path and practice Right Living and Right Thinking."

 He didn't say, "I know that you are powerless over everything and can't help it."

 A.A., on the other hand, teaches that people are incapable of

-running their own lives and must surrender control of their lives
+running their own "unmanageable" lives (Step One) and must surrender control of their lives

 to the A.A. group [cult] and a "Higher Power" who will control